-Staff were appropriately trained in safeguarding vulnerable adults, behaviours that challenge, restrictive practice, and ongoing training was scheduled to ensure all staff training remained current.
-There was adequate staff in the centre during the day and night as seen on the staffing roster.
+Staff were appropriately trained in safeguarding vulnerable adults, responsive behaviours, restrictive practice, and ongoing training was scheduled to ensure all staff training remained current.
+However, further training was required in relation to a rights-based approach to care, assistive decision-making and advocacy.